Advanced Vocab Words - Set 8 Flashcards

 75

-# Which vocabulary word means the following? v. to fill to satisfaction ## Footnote *Hint: starts with "s"*
+# Name the vocab term: v. to fill to satisfaction ## Footnote *Hint: starts with "s"*

 satiate ## Footnote synonyms: satisfy, stuff, gratify, fulfill, quench She hoped the meal would _satiate_ her hunger.